 Kat and I attempted to confer with the Blood God, but the Blood God was taking an extended nap at the time.
 We rolled up our sleeves and narrowed our choices down to Persona 4 or Persona 5, then asked you good people to make the last call for us.

 You answered.
 You made your opinions known.
 And known.
 And known.
 We have a verdict: The #9 slot on our Top 25 RPGs of All Time list goes to Persona 4.
-Specifically, Persona 4 Golden, a.k.a. the best and brightest reason to own a PS Vita (the second-best reason: Vita means life).
+Specifically, Persona 4 Golden, a.k.a. the best and brightest reason to own a PS Vita (it's also now available on PC).

 This isn't an easy call to make.
 As Kat and I note in our relevant Blood God episode—and as many of you note in the episode's comments—both Persona 4 and Persona 5 have strengths and weaknesses.
 Those strengths and weaknesses just happen to be in different categories.
 The general sentiment dictates Persona 5's style and gameplay easily vault up and over Persona 4's rather flat, randomly-generated dungeons, but Persona 4's setting, story, and characters are truly special.